'Data is the new oil': a phrase that has shaped the attitudes of organizations for a long time.

-A survey by the ODI in 2019 revealed that just 30% of people trust central government to use personal data ethically; for utilities it's 18% and for social media companies a mere 5%.
-People no longer feel they have control over how their data is used.
+A survey by the ODI in 2019 revealed that just 30% of people trust the central government to use personal data ethically; for utilities, it's 18%, and for social media companies, a mere 5%.

 Tennison uses the example of taking a satellite photo to improve land productivity: "Can you really ask the consent of every farmer?
 Thinking in terms of individual data ownership is not the best approach," she says.
 "It's impractical and disregards our interests as citizens."

 This is why the ODI advocates a 'rights framework,' taking the onus away from individuals and instead encouraging organizations to take responsibility for how they treat the data they are using.

 By doing so, companies can also distance themselves from two additional data issues highlighted by Tennison: personal data stores and exchanging data for money.

 A cohort of startups want to help individuals gather data held about them in one place, so they can share it on their terms with other organizations they trust.

 Tennison doesn't believe data needs to be kept in a single place.

 However, she is hopeful that the 'data portability' component of the GDPR – currently one of its least explored components – will go a long way in improving the way we share data.

 Nor does she think we should be trading data for cash: "That would lead to a world in which privacy becomes a luxury that only some people can afford."